richardtguy/ibeacon/README.md

 ##Overview
 This project implements a practical system to control the Philips Hue and Osram Lightify lights in our house using a Raspberry Pi 3 running Raspbian.
 Key features include:
-- Bluetooth buttons: Switch groups of lights on or off using Flic bluetooth buttons.
+- *Bluetooth buttons*: Switch groups of lights on or off using Flic bluetooth buttons.
-- Presence monitoring: Use [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E) to switch the lights on when either of us gets home, and switch them off again when we're out.
+- *Presence monitoring*: Use bluetooth beacon key fobs to switch the lights on when either of us gets home, and switch them off again when we're out.
-- Timers: Switch lights on, off and recall scenes at set times of the day.
+- *Timers*: Switch lights on, off and recall scenes at set times of the day.
-- Daylight: Switch lights on, off and recall scenes at sunrise or sunset.
+- *Daylight*: Switch lights on, off and recall scenes at sunrise or sunset.

-I\'ve used Flic bluetooth buttons from Shortcut Labs.
-Server and client Python libraries are available [here](https://github.com/50ButtonsEach/fliclib-linux-hci).
-Verified buttons communicate with the Raspberry Pi via a server application which passes click events to a client.
+I've used [Flic bluetooth buttons from Shortcut Labs](https://flic.io).
+Server and client libraries for Linux are available [here](https://github.com/50ButtonsEach/fliclib-linux-hci).
+Verified buttons communicate with a Raspberry Pi via a server application which passes click events to a client.
 The client application switches lights on or off depending on the click type (single click or hold).
 Buttons are associated with groups of lights as defined in a JSON formatted file `flic_button_groups.json`.

-For the presence monitoring, I\'ve used a Raspberry Pi 3 with a Bluetooth LE USB dongle to listen for the advertisment packets from some [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E), and so keep track of who's at home.
+For the presence monitoring, I've used a Raspberry Pi 3 with a Bluetooth LE USB dongle to listen for the advertisment packets from some [bluetooth beacon key fobs](https://www.beaconzone.co.uk/ibeacon/PC037-E), and so keep track of who's at home.
 If it hasn't heard from either beacon after five minutes, it switches all the lights off.

-The project is implemented using Python (and a shell script adapted from one I found [here](http://developer.radiusnetworks.com/ibeacon/idk/ibeacon_scan) by Radius Networks to parse the beacon advertisement packets).
-The Python classes are documented below.

 We like to change the lighting scenes depending on the time of day (warm whites in the evening, cooler shades during the day).
 In order to control the lights based on whether or not we're at home and sunrise and sunset times, I implemented an interface to the Hue bridge and Lightify Gateway.
 This code controls the lights based on a set of rules defined read from a file on startup.
-The Raspberry Pi communicates with the Hue bridge via the [official API](http://www.developers.meethue.com/philips-hue-api), and with the Lightify Gateway via a binary protocol documented [here](http://sarajarvi.org/lightify-haltuun/en.php).
+The Raspberry Pi communicates with the Hue Bridge via the [official API](http://www.developers.meethue.com/philips-hue-api), and with the Lightify Gateway via the binary protocol documented unofficially [here](http://sarajarvi.org/lightify-haltuun/en.php).

 We can schedule lights to come on at certain times, but only if there's someone home.
 And when we get home the lights come on in the appropriate scene for the time of day.

-The project is implemented using Python (and a shell script adapted from one I found [here](http://developer.radiusnetworks.com/ibeacon/idk/ibeacon_scan) by Radius Networks to parse the beacon advertisement packets).
+The project is implemented using Python 3 (and a shell script adapted from one I found [here](http://developer.radiusnetworks.com/ibeacon/idk/ibeacon_scan) by Radius Networks to parse the beacon advertisement packets).
 The Python classes are documented below.

-Potential improvements:
-- Battery life of the beacons is likely to be an issue (<12 months), with unreliable detection when they get low leading to the lights cycling on and off...
-I\'ll experiment with the advertisement frequency and the length of time to scan for beacons - higher frequency means more responsive and reliable detection, but shorter battery life.
-Beacons are also available that broadcast their own battery level - I might implement a notification by email when they need a new battery.

 ##Example usage
 - Start MQTT message broker on `localhost` (OSX: `/usr/local/sbin/mosquitto`, Linux: `sudo /etc/init.d/mosquitto start`)